centricconsulting/oxidize-template-sandbox/README.md

 This repository is a sandbox for developing EJS templates that will be used in the Oxidize application.

-# Concepts For You To Master
+# Concepts You Should Master

-- Oxidize Metadata Json Structure (see below)
+- Oxidize Metadata Json Structure ([see below](https://github.com/centricconsulting/oxidize-template-sandbox#oxidize-metadata-json-structure))
 - Embedded Javascript Templating [EJS](https://ejs.co/)
 - JSONPath Query [Goessner](https://goessner.net/articles/JsonPath/) and [JSONPath Plus](https://github.com/s3u/JSONPath)
 - Regex - [Regex 101](https://regex101.com/)